 A little while later, he stood outside over the grill, carefully spreading out the hot coals before setting the grate on top.
 Once satisfied with the temperature, he added freshly shaped burgers for my mom and brother, a sriracha sausage for himself, and a seasoned chicken breast for me.

-Just before rotating the entrées for the final time, Dad slid the veggies onto the barbeque, gingerly rotating those zucchini spears, mini bell peppers, and ears of corn for the perfect kiss of char.
+Just before rotating the entrées for the final time, Dad slid the veggies onto the barbecue, gingerly rotating those zucchini spears, mini bell peppers, and ears of corn for the perfect kiss of char.
 We call him the Grill Master of our family for a reason!

 The entire meal turned out perfectly, as we all commented multiple times while enjoying bites of everything.
 As we started clearing the table, Mom casually mentioned she had a craving for pie, just like when we typically grill during the hot summer months.